Surf and volunteer in Morocco

 • Shared room in the surfcamp in Morocco

-Surf niveau
+Surf level

 • 4 weeks (28 nights)

-Group size: max.
+Group size: min 3, max.
 10 px.

 Suitable for single travelers and gap year students